 “Simplicity is the ultimate sophistication.” ~Leonardo DaVinci

-An Accenture survey report from 2016 found that financial services firms are facing a large number of security breaches.
-The report stated that a financial services firm faces an average of 85 targeted breach attempts each year, a third of which will be successful.
+A recent Accenture report found out that financial services firms are facing a large number of security breaches.
+The report stated that a firm faces an average of 85 targeted breach attempts a year, a third of which will be successful.

 The financial services industry can leverage a hosted private cloud solution as it meets the regulatory and security requirements of the industry, from GLBA to many other industry-specific regulations.

 By migrating their IT infrastructure to the cloud, financial institutions gain access to hosted tier 3+ virtual private data centers that meet SSAE 16 auditing standards and ensure the highest level of security.
 A cloud solution is more secure than on-prem, as it enables IP filtering, dedicated firewalls and provides dedicated resources to continually monitor and update their platform against malicious threats.
 With a hosted private cloud solution you’re just not paying for space, but also get to work with the brightest cyber-security minds.

 Migrating IT infrastructure to the cloud reduces operational expenditures and the financial industry can say goodbye to the hassle of keeping their hardware and software updated.
 Cloud technology keeps you up to speed with the latest updates which are essential for security and performance.

 Check out how a leading asset management firm, National Asset Direct was able to reduce their technology spend by 50% by leveraging a Desktop as a Service (DaaS) solution.